Conversion Marketing: Breaking Down The Art and Science Behind It

-There are many ways in which marketers can analyse conversion data by channels and sources.
+There are many ways in which marketers can analyze conversion data by channels and sources.
 To talk about all of them warrants a dedicated blog post, but for curious readers who would want to take a peep into the mechanics behind it all, we would like to suggest this informative video that lays bare all you need to know about dissecting conversion data by sources in Google Analytics.

 For example, according to Episerver’s B2C Dot Com report that tracked 1.3 billion unique shopping sessions across 159 unique retail and consumer brand websites, organic and paid search had the highest conversion rates while social media and display ads performed the poorest:

-Similarly, you can dissect conversion trends for your website by channel and re-align your marketing efforts accordingly to double down focus on sources that could use some improvement.
+Similarly, you can dissect conversion trends for your website by channel and re-align your marketing efforts accordingly to double down the focus on sources that could use some improvement.

 Instruments Used by Marketing Teams to Boost Conversion Rates

-A tool that can prove to be pivotal in helping unlock the Voice of Customer (VoC), website surveys allow you to glean real-time qualitative feedback directly from your visitors while they’re at your digital properties.
+A CRO tool that can prove to be pivotal in helping unlock the Voice of Customer (VoC), website surveys allow you to glean real-time qualitative feedback directly from your visitors while they’re at your digital properties.
 By asking the right set of questions and triggering the survey at the right time, you can get insights on what’s working well on your website and learn about your visitors’ apprehensions, so you can streamline your optimization efforts accordingly and nudge them down your sales funnel.